Noah Penda

-Noah Penda (born 7 January 2005) is a French professional basketball player for the Osceola Magic of the NBA G League, on assignment from the Orlando Magic of the National Basketball Association (NBA).
+Noah Penda (born 7 January 2005) is a French professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He previously played for JA Vichy-Clermont.

 Early life

 Penda was born on 7 January 2005.
 He was born in Paris and grew up in Bondy.
 He played several sports when young, including football, judo, swimming and tennis, before trying out basketball.
 He started playing basketball as a youth for the club BC Fontenay.
 He later was a member of the clubs Villemomble and Levallois.
 He averaged 19.5 points in 11 games for the Levallois U15 squad in the 2019–20 season before joining Centre Fédéral de Basket-ball for the following season.
 He played 13 games for Centre in the Nationale Masculine 1, the third-tier of French basketball, during the 2020–21 season, averaging 2.9 points.
 He remained with the team for the following season and averaged 10.6 points.